apache/incubator-pegasus-website/_docs/en/tools/shell.md

 ### clear_data

 Deleting the data from one table item by item essentially involves scanning the data and then performing a delete operation on each data item.
-You can specify filtering conditions for HashKey, SortKey, and Value.
+You can specify filtering conditions for **HashKey**, **SortKey**, and **Value**.

 Usage: